 Scientists have found that clutter can affect your focus and how you process information.
 Research showed that less clutter can make you more productive, less distracted and able to process information better. (source)

 The stress and anxiety of clutter can sometimes cause a break in concentration.
-You will be too busy thinking about how to clear the clutter to focus on anything else.
+Basically, you will be too busy thinking about how to clear the clutter to focus on anything else.
 The solution can be as easy as a new inbox tray, a desk or pen tidy and the use of colour-coded folders (we love anything that is a good excuse for new stationery…).